eead-csic-compbio/metagenome_Pfam_score/README.md

 # Basic usage

-MEBS uses a few  command line optionse that can  be viewed by typing mebs.pl -h on the command line
+MEBS uses a few  command line options that can  be viewed by typing mebs.pl -h on the command line

 ```
 perl mebs.pl -h